Meet our team

 The Bradford High School graduate is an avid traveler and has been privileged to visit over 10 states and over 15 countries.
 Much of this travel was possible while studying at Marquette University, where he spent a semester at the Catholic University of the Sacred Heart in Milan, Italy.

-Savaglio is currently pursuing a Master of Arts in Communication & Leadership Studies at Gonzaga University online.
+Savaglio holds a degree in Master of Arts in Communication & Leadership Studies from Gonzaga University.
 This degree sparked an interest in writing and content creation.

 In addition to travel writing, Savaglio has also written articles about social media, digital marketing, entertainment, and politics, amongst other topics.
 A passionate advocate for free speech, he hopes his articles spark conversation and open dialogue.